Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 4 January, 2013

-The University of Wyoming is proud to offer summer research opportunities to external undergraduate students to engage in research in bioinformatics and computational in Laramie.
+The University of Wyoming is proud to offer summer research opportunities to external undergraduate students to engage in research in and biology in Laramie.
 The summer research program will return in 2013 and last from May 27, 2013 to August 2, 2013 and will include a stipend of $3500 for the period.
 Confirmed external speakers in the summer program include Claus Wilke (University of Texas) and Michael Lynch (Indiana University).

 The program includes both lectures and educational opportunities as well as a focus on a research experience.
-Lectures will be given by both University of Wyoming and external speakers.
+Lectures will be given by both University of Wyoming faculty and external speakers.

 Grant Bowman: Simulations of molecular diffusion and molecular